Therapist For Anxiety

 What are the 4 coping skills for anxiety?

 A number of coping techniques can help when someone feels anxious.
-Four popular approaches include:
+Four of the most popular therapy approaches that therapists usually recommend:

 - Progressive muscle relaxation involves tensing and relaxing your muscles.
 This muscle tension and release process has been shown to help individuals struggling with anxiety and stress.